SimSUM: Simulated Benchmark with Structured and Unstructured Medical Records

-Whether or not to prescribe antibiotics depends on whether the clinician suspects pneumonia in the patient.
-Their suspicion raises with the number of symptoms present in the patient, with some symptoms weighing more than others.
+\rebut{\textbf{3.
+Logistic regression} \quad We model the prescription of \textit{antibiotics} by mimicking the way the clinician's suspicion of pneumonia (which needs to be treated with antibiotics) rises when a higher number of symptoms is present in the patient, with some symptoms weighing more than others.
 Once their level of suspicion reaches a certain threshold, they decide to prescribe treatment.
-This process can be modeled using a \textbf{logistic regression} model taking the symptoms \textit{dyspnea}, \textit{cough}, \textit{pain} and \textit{fever}, as well as the variable \textit{policy}, as an input, as shown in Equation (\ref{eq:antibiotics}).
-Here, $x_{po}$ (\textit{policy}) can take on the values 1 (high) or 0 (low), $x_d$ (\textit{dyspnea}), $x_c$ (\textit{cough}) and $x_{pa}$ (\textit{pain}) can take on the value 1 (yes) or 0 (no), and $x_f$ (\textit{fever}) can be 2 (high), 1 (low) or 0 (none).
-The bias of $\text{-}3$ was set based on the following constraint: if there's no symptoms at all, and \textit{policy} is low, then the probability of prescribing antibiotics (due to some other unmodeled cause) should be around 5\%.
-Similarly, the coefficient for \textit{policy} was set to fit the following constraint: if there's no symptoms at all, and \textit{policy} is high, the probability should be around 10\%.
-All other coefficients were then chosen by the expert based on the relative importance of the symptoms when deciding to prescribe antibiotics, taking the coefficient for \textit{policy} as a starting point.
-As a final sanity-check, we asked the expert to label a set of test cases with whether they would prescribe antibiotics or not, allowing us to compare with the probability predicted by the model.
-Table \ref{tab:antibiotics_test_cases} shows these results.
-We see that the predictions made by the model mostly correspond well with the clinician's intuition, confirming that the proposed coefficients make sense.
+As shown in Equation \eqref{eq:antibiotics}, this process can be \rebut{approximated in a simplified way} through a logistic regression model, taking as an input the symptoms \textit{dyspnea}, \textit{cough}, \textit{pain} and \textit{fever}, as well as the variable \textit{policy}.
+Here, $x_{po}$ (\textit{policy}) can take on the values 1 (high) or 0 (low), $x_d$ (\textit{dyspnea}), $x_c$ (\textit{cough}) and $x_{pa}$ (\textit{pain}) can take on the value 1 (yes) or 0 (no), and $x_f$ (\textit{fever}) can be 2 (high), 1 (low) or 0 (none).}

+\rebut{We decided on the weights in this model with help of the expert.
+First, we set the bias term and the coefficient for \textit{policy} based on the following constraint: if there's no symptoms at all, and \textit{policy} is low, then the probability of prescribing antibiotics (due to some other unmodeled cause) should be around 5\% .
+If \textit{policy} is high, it should be around 10\%.
+All other coefficients were then chosen by the expert based on the relative importance of the symptoms when deciding to prescribe antibiotics.
+As a final sanity-check, we asked the expert to label a set of test cases with whether or not they would prescribe antibiotics, and compared these with the probability predicted by the model.
+Table \ref{tab:antibiotics_test_cases} in Appendix \ref{sec:app_BN} shows these results.
+We see that the predictions made by the model mostly correspond well with the \rebut{desired input-output behavior, indicating} that the proposed coefficients make sense.} \\